The Ultimate California Coast Road Trip from San Francisco to Santa Barbara

 From San Francisco take the 101 south to the 1 until you get to Monterey.
 Expect the drive to take about two hours until you’re on the coast.
 When you get to Monterey make sure to head to Lovers Point Park for views of the rugged coastline.
 If you have time, don’t miss visiting the impressive Monterey Bay Aquarium and walk along the Old Fisherman’s Wharf.

 From Monterey continue down south by taking the 17-mile drive to Carmel.
 The 17-mile drive is a road that weaves through Pebble Beach from Monterey to Carmel (or vice-versa).
 The truth is, to get to Carmel it’s only 8.5 miles, however the road loops around making it 17-miles total.
-You’ll enter the drive at Pacific Grove, where you’ll be expected to pay $10.50.
+You’ll enter the drive at Pacific Grove, where you’ll be expected to pay $12.
 The road is marked and easy to follow with different lookout points along the way.
 Make it a priority to get out as often as possible, but if you’re limited on time definitely stop at Crocker Grove and The Lone Cypress.
-If you want the full effect of the drive, make sure to download the “17 Mile Drive” app ahead of time.
-You can purchase a full tour audio guide on the app for $3.99.

 Because the drive through Big Sur is long, I recommend staying the night in Carmel before continuing on the next morning.
-I stayed at the Comfort Inn Carmel By The Sea and highly recommend it!
+I stayed at the Comfort Inn Carmel By The Sea and highly recommend it for a budget-friendly option.

 Day 2: Carmel + Big Sur + San Luis Obispo; Overnight in San Luis Obispo